 $ git repack

-You can use this command alongside gic gc and git prune for optimizing your git repos.
+You can use this command alongside gic gc and git prune to optimize your git repos.

 33. List Unpacked Objects

 You should not repack your objects frequently unless there are too many unpacked objects.
 The git count-objects command is a simple but useful method of viewing the number of unpacked objects and how much disk space they consume.

 Use the above command to determine whether it’s time for a git repack or not.
 You may add the